 Lighting: Single hard key from above, deep shadows.

-Audio: Quiet room tone, faint exhale.
+Audio: Quiet room tone, a faint exhale.

 Aspect: 9:16.
 Duration: 7s.